GlobalArrays/ga/python/docs/scipy_11/papers/jeff_daily/gain.rst

 Message passing libraries allow efficient parallel programs to be written for distributed memory systems.
-MPI [Gro99a]_, also known as MPI-1, is a library specification for message- passing that was standardized in May 1994 by the MPI Forum.
+MPI [Gro99a]_, also known as MPI-1, is a library specification for message-passing that was standardized in May 1994 by the MPI Forum.
 It is designed for high performance on both massively parallel machines and on workstation clusters.
 An MPI implementation exists on nearly all modern parallel systems and there are a number of freely available,